 Step inside the home of Anne Frank, view the original diary she wrote over two years, and learn more about the horrors of World War II in Amsterdam, where anti-Semitism and Nazi persecution were part of daily life.

 Amsterdam coffee shops

 An iconic part of the city; a trip to one of Amsterdam’s coffee shops is an essential part of living in Amsterdam, even for expats who don’t partake in any of the ‘activities’.

 Red Light District (De Wallen)

 Most residents have visited the Red Light District at least once, even if just to say they’ve seen it.
-It offers more than just bright lights, scantily-clad ladies in the windows, throngs of tourists and canals, and expats should pay a visit to City Hall and the Muziek Theatre.
+It offers more than just bright lights, scantily-clad ladies in the windows, throngs of tourists and canals, and expats should pay a visit to the area's breweries and museums.

 Van Gogh Museum

 Housing several hundred paintings and drawings by Van Gogh, all new residents of Amsterdam should see the iconic artist’s work in person.

 Learn about the city’s past as this museum covers Amsterdam's development from a small medieval settlement on the river to the modern thriving metropolis is it today.

 This museum provides fascinating insights into the Dutch Resistance Movement during World War II, displaying false documents, weaponry and other equipment providing testimony to its members’ innovation.